Rozzi Crane: Life and career

-Crane attended Marin Academy High School and became a strong member in their musical program.
+Crane attended Marin Academy High School, where she participated in their musical program.

 In 2009, Crane attended the Thornton School of Music at the University of Southern California as a member of the inaugural class of the Popular Music program.
-During her first year, Crane's original compositions were licensed for the first time when four of her songs were featured in Lifetime Television's second most-watched film ever, Sins of the Mother.
+During her first year, Crane's original compositions were licensed for the first time when four of her songs were featured in the Lifetime television film Sins of the Mother.
 During her sophomore and junior years, Crane was a background vocalist for Don Henley and Sergio Mendes.

 In 2012, she became the first artist signed to Adam Levine's record label, 222 Records, where she launched three EPs, Rozzi Crane in 2013, Space and Time in 2015, respectively.
 Crane met bassist and primary collaborator Sam Wilkes in 2009 and he remains the bassist and musical director of Crane's band as of 2014.

-Crane was featured on the Maroon 5 song "Come Away to the Water", which was part of The Hunger Games soundtrack and has toured with the band.
-In 2013, Crane went on tour with the band for their Overexposed Tour.
-In 2014, Crane toured as an opening for Gavin DeGraw and Parachute, meanwhile in 2015 she opened for Maroon 5 during their Maroon V Tour in United States and Canada.
-Also in 2015, she became the opener for Owl City's On the Verge Tour for his latest album Mobile Orchestra.
+Crane was featured on the Maroon 5 song "Come Away to the Water", which was part of The Hunger Games soundtrack.
+In 2013, Crane toured with the band for their Overexposed Tour.
+In 2014, Crane toured as an opening for Gavin DeGraw and Parachute, and in 2015 she opened for Maroon 5 during their Maroon V Tour in United States and Canada.
+Also in 2015, she opened for Owl City's On the Verge Tour for his album Mobile Orchestra.